 Reusing pallets helps reduce the demand of virgin wood materials and keeps them out of landfills.
-Here are a few simple ways to benefit birds and bees right in your backyard using wood pallets.
+Here is how to make a bee or bird box habitat to benefit the birds and bees right in your backyard out of wood pallets.

 Raised Garden Bed